 a one day activity collecting hand drawn roads, buildings, land use, power lines and social services.
 Students, professionally supported by walking papers and GPS devices, learn the basics of mapping.
 Output: 4 Mapping Days since June 2011.
 One with possible stake holders, two with students and one with the administration of Makindye Division in Kampala (600.000 residents).

-open source manual of the Humanitarian OpenStreetMap Team (HOT) at www.learnosm.org and write our own
+open source manual of the Humanitarian OpenStreetMap Team and write our own

 BUILDING A NETWORK

 stimulates enthusiastic mappers we have enlisted during Mapping Events and Trainings to continue mapping on their own.
 Sharing this experience with a group of like minded people is very motivating so we have set up a Facebook page to catch this service.
-We are also active on Pamoya, a mailing list with 169 active mappers in Uganda.
+We also have an official OSM mailing list for Uganda.

 The ultimate goal besides having an excuse to render the coolest tracks is increasing the economic value of the ones involved which will hopefully turn out in some finding jobs more easily.
 Participants are trained in understanding the GPS device, using the walking papers, digitalising their trails in OpenStreetMap and working with an editor that allows you to customize the map.